- Application Filing Periods

 Eligibility Index.
 The eligibility index is the combination of the high school GPA and scores on either the ACT or the SAT.
 GPA is based on grades earned in courses taken during the final three years of high school.
 Included in calculation of GPA are grades earned in all college preparatory “a-g” subject requirements and bonus points for approved honors courses.
 Up to eight semesters of honors courses taken in the last three years of high school, including up to two approved courses taken in the tenth grade can be accepted.
 Each unit of A in an honors course will receive a total of 5 points; B, 4 points; and C, 3 points.

-A CSU Eligibility Index (EI) can be calculated by multiplying a grade point average by 800 and adding your total score on the mathematics and critical reading on the old SAT or mathematics and Evidence-Based Reading and Writing on the new SAT).
+A CSU Eligibility Index can be calculated by multiplying your grade point average by 800 and adding your total score on the mathematics and critical reading on the old SAT or mathematics and Evidence-Based Reading and Writing on the new SAT).
 For students who took the ACT, multiply the grade point average by 200 and add ten times the ACT composite score.
 Persons who are California high school graduates (or residents of California for tuition purposes) need a minimum index of 2900 using the SAT or 694 using the ACT.
 The Eligibility Index Table illustrates several combinations of required test scores and averages.
-The university has no current plans to include the writing scores from either of the admissions tests in the computation of the CSU Eligibility Index.
+The University has no current plans to include the writing scores from either of the admissions tests in the computation of the CSU Eligibility Index.

-Persons who did not graduate from a California high school and are not residents of California for tuition purposes need a minimum index of 3502 (SAT) or 842 (ACT).
+Persons who neither graduated from a California high school nor are a resident of California for tuition purposes need a minimum index of 3502 (SAT) or 842 (ACT).
 Graduates of secondary schools in foreign countries must be judged to have academic preparation and abilities equivalent to applicants eligible under this section.
 Impacted CSU campuses such as Fresno require SAT or ACT scores of all applicants for freshmen admission.

 Honors Courses.
 Up to eight semesters of honors courses taken in the last two years of high school,